teusch-shawn-unilu/robot_suite_v2/docs/🧩 Plugins/index.md

 As mentioned, a plugin is just a ROS2 package.
 You can create a new package under the `plugins` folder or import your own pre-existing package.

-When developing your plugin, you need to use the [plugin_server_base](../📦 Packages/plugin_server_base.md) package.
-This package provides a base class (`PluginBase`) for implementing plugins.
-Your node should look like this:
+When developing your plugin, you need to use the [plugin_base](./1.plugin_base.md) package.
+This package provides a base class (`PluginNode`) for implementing plugins.

-!!! danger

-    You must implement the `tick` function.
-You can think of it as an inifite while loop.
-This function should not contain any inifinte loop inside!!

-!!! example

-    ```python
-    from plugin_server_base.plugin_base import PluginBase
-    from typing import Optional, Any

-    class MyNode(PluginBase):
-        def __init__(self, node_name: str):
-            super().__init__(node_name)

-            # Initialize your plugin here

-        def tick(self, blackboard: Optional[dict[str, Any]] = None):
-            # Implement the main logic of your plugin here
-            pass
-    ```

-For a more detailed explanation of plugin_server_base, refer to its [documentation](../📦 Packages/plugin_server_base.md).
+Check the [Getting Started Section](./1.plugin_base.md#getting-started) for more details on how to use it.

 ## Frequently Asked Questions

-!!! question "Does my plugin need to have all its nodes based on `PluginBase`?"
+!!! question "Does my plugin need to have all its nodes based on `PluginNode`?"

-    No. If you have a main node that handles input and produces output, and your other nodes depend on its data, you do not need to base all nodes on `PluginBase`.
+    No. If you have a main node that handles input and produces output, and your other nodes depend on its data, you do not need to base all nodes on `PluginNode`.
 Only the node interacting with the behavior tree (`robot_bt`) requires this.

-!!! question "When does my node strictly require the use of `PluginBase`?"
+!!! question "When does my node strictly require the use of `PluginNode`?"

-    If you want your node to be controlled by the behavior tree (`robot_bt`), you must base it on `PluginBase`.
+    If you want your node to be controlled by the behavior tree (`robot_bt`), you must base it on `PluginNode`.
 This ensures compatibility and control integration.